Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Threats to Validity

 \section{Threats to Validity}

 \textit{Conclusion validity} is concerned with the reliability of the conclusion drawn from the empirical study, which might be influenced by the inherent randomness of the simulator.
 We mitigate this threat by repeating each execution 100 times and using appropriate statistical tests following well-known guidelines~\cite{arcuri2011practical}. \textit{Construct validity} relates to the evaluation metrics.
-For a fair comparison, we chose five metrics commonly used for AV testing.
-We also employed comparable metrics to evaluate the performance of RL and MORL algorithms. \textit{Internal validity} concerns with the parameter settings.
+For a fair comparison, we design six effectiveness metrics and four diversity metrics for AV testing, and apply the same metric to evaluate the performance of both \sorl and \morl. \textit{Internal validity} concerns with the parameter settings.
 To mitigate the potential threats to internal validity, we determined the hyperparameters by employing an automated hyperparameter optimization framework named Optuna~\cite{akiba2019optuna}.
-Besides, we acknowledge the performance of \method might be improved by tuning EQL settings, e.g., formulating the state space using sensor data such as camera images, and designing action space covering more environmental objects.
-Thus, we will investigate other \method designs in the future. \textit{External validity} is about the generalizability of the empirical evaluation.
+Besides, we acknowledge that the performance of RL algorithms might be improved by tuning agent settings, e.g., formulating the state space using sensor data such as camera images, and designing action space covering more environmental objects.
+Thus, we will investigate other \sorl and \morl designs in the future. \textit{External validity} is about the generalizability of the empirical evaluation.
 We used one subject system and one simulator to conduct the experiment, which could potentially threaten the external validity.
 To mitigate this issue, we chose the advanced end-to-end AV controller (i.e., Interfuser) and the high-fidelity simulator (i.e., CARLA).
-However, we acknowledge that conducting experiments with more case study systems could strengthen our conclusions. \method can be easily adapted to test other AV systems with minimal effort.
+However, we acknowledge that conducting experiments with more case study systems could strengthen our conclusions.
+Notably, \sorl and \morl can be easily adapted to test other AV systems with minimal effort.
+Moreover, focusing on a specific set of objective combinations and road structures might limit the generalizability of our findings.
+To minimize this threat, we systematically formulate ten distinct combinations by pairwise pairing five fundamental driving requirements encompassing both safety and functional aspects, and conduct our evaluations across six representative road structures provided by CARLA Leaderboard~\cite{carlaleaderboard}.